The PRI Awards are now open for entries!

 a.
 We strongly advise signatories to select their preferred entry before submitting any entries.

 b.
 In the case of collaborative entries, we will classify each entry as “belonging to” the signatory who submits it.

 c.
-If we receive multiple entries from one signatory in the same category, we will email our main contact from that signatory and ask them to select their preferred entry.
+If we receive multiple entries from one signatory, we will email our main contact from that signatory and ask them to select their preferred entry.

 d.
 There will be a strict timeframe of one week for responding to these requests.
 If we do not hear from you within one week, we will submit the first eligible entry we received from your organisation to the judges.

 7. The judges will assess and score all eligible entries against the category-specific criteria, which are available on this website.